 Or any vegetables you may be needing to use up.

-If you are unable to locate campanelle pasta, a spiral noodle will yield the same results.
+If you are unable to locate campanelle pasta, any spiral noodle can be used.

-If you are planning to enjoy this soup right away they will be perfect.
-However, the pasta in any leftovers will continue to soak up the liquid and will create softer noodles.
+If you are planning to enjoy this soup right away the pasta will be perfect.
+However, it will continue to soak up the liquid in any leftovers.
+This will create softer noodles, but it won’t affect the taste.
+So if you plan on having leftovers and don’t mind soft noodles toss them in.
+Otherwise keep reading…

 How to avoid soft pasta